goutamkalburgi/Plag-Detector/README.md

 ## Usage

+1. **Create Your Folder**: Begin by creating a folder on your PC.
+This will serve as the central location to manage all the files and results.
+2. **Prepare Section Submissions**: For the assignment you're analyzing, download the section submissions archive.
+Ensure that you save this archive into the folder you've created in the previous step.
+It's vital to ensure your folder contains only the section submissions of the assignment you wish to check for plagiarism.
+3. **Launch the Application**: Start the Projects Plagiarism Detector using MOSS Integration application.
-1. Upon launching, you'll be prompted to **enter the directory** containing section submissions archives.
+4. Upon launching, you'll be prompted to **enter the directory** containing section submissions archives.
 This directory will also be used to store the results.
-2. **Specify the programming language** used in the student assignments from the available options.
+5. **Specify the programming language** used in the student assignments from the available options.
-3. Choose your preferred operation:
+6. Choose your preferred operation:
    - Extract Submissions and Run MOSS.
 (This action first extracts section submissions, followed by individual student archives.
 Next, it organizes relevant programming files and runs MOSS for similarity analysis.)
    - Extract Submissions and Organize Relevant Files.
 (This action first extracts section submissions and individual student archives.
 Then, it organizes the relevant programming files without running MOSS.)